ionic-team/stencil-site/src/docs/guides/assets.md

 }
 ```

-In the example above, the following allows `stencil-asset` to display the provided asset:
+In the example above, the following allows `my-component` to display the provided asset:
 1. [`getAssetPath()`](/docs/assets#getassetpath) is imported from `@stencil/core`
-2. The `stencil-asset`'s component decorator has the `assetsDirs` property, and lists the sibling directory, `assets`.
+2. The `my-component`'s component decorator has the `assetsDirs` property, and lists the sibling directory, `assets`.
 This will copy `assets` over to the distribution directory.
 3. `getAssetPath` is used to retrieve the path to the image to be used in the `<img>` tag

 ### Manually Moving Assets